Hanfu accessories: Purses and fragrance sachet

-Hand-held Fans
+Hand-held fans

 Historically, fans have played an important aspect in the life of the Chinese people.
 The Chinese have used hand-held fans as a way to relief themselves during hot days since the ancient times; the fans are also an embodiment of the wisdom of Chinese culture and art.
 They were also used for ceremonial purposes and as a sartorial accessory.
-So far, the earliest fans that had been found date to the Spring and Autumn and Warring States Period; these were made of either bamboo or feathers.
-The arts of fan making eventually progressed to the point that by the Jin dynasty, fans could come in different shapes and could be made in different materials.
+So far, the earliest fans that had been found date to the Spring and Autumn period and Warring States period; these were made of either bamboo or feathers.
+The arts of fan-making eventually progressed to the point that by the Jin dynasty, fans could come in different shapes and could be made in different materials.